-- Make sure women can access high-quality, respectful maternal care from their home to the health facility
+- Make sure women can access quality, respectful maternal care from their home to the health facility.

-- Mobilize communities to identify danger signs and activate emergency transport systems, so pregnant women at risk reach facilities
+- Mobilize communities to identify danger signs and activate emergency transport systems, so pregnant women reach health facilities when the need arises.

-- Create innovative digital health tools that help providers deliver higher quality services more effectively
+- Create innovative digital health tools that help providers deliver quality services more effectively.

-- Train providers to deliver health care to young people, including HIV services for adolescents and young mothers
+- Train providers to deliver quality health care to young people, including HIV services for adolescents and young mothers.

-- Call on policymakers to create policies and make budget decisions that uphold people’s sexual and reproductive rights
+- Work with policymakers to create policies and make budget decisions that uphold people’s sexual and reproductive rights.

 In Nigeria since 1965.